jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 1) Using systemctl and the `--show` option, display the "After" and "Wants" properties of the sshd.service.

-1) Using `lsmod` and `grep`, list all of the kernel modules loaded on your system that contain VirtualBox (search for `vb`).

-1) Run the systemd `systemctl` command to list all of the services that are currently in the failed state (use --failed flag).

-1) Run the command that will list all the PCI devices attached to your system.

 1) Type one of the two commands mentioned in the chapter to display info about your CPU hardware (a single screenshot will do incase the output scrolls past one screen).

 1) Using `systemctl status` command, find and display the status and cgroup information for the apache2 webserver (known as httpd on Fedora) and take a screenshot.
 Then issue a `kill -s SIGHUP` command to that service and take a screenshot of the results.